jacksmedia/site-jacksmedia/docs/tutorial-egld/egld.md

 ## What is eGold?

-The currency EGLD exists as a robust, multi-sharded metadata record on the Elrond blockchain.
-(The upcoming rebrand will be MultiversX, but the currency will remain eGold.)
-It excels as a store of value, a financial utility, and a programmatic resource, due to unusually good blockchain design.
+The currency EGLD exists as a robust, multi-sharded metadata record on the MultiversX blockchain.
+(You may have heard of the Elrond blockchain, which is the older branding-- the currency has remained eGold.) $EGLD excels as a store of value, a financial utility, and a programmatic resource, due to unusually good blockchain design.

 ## How to get some EGLD?

-You can buy it from the [Maiar App](https://maiar.com/), and you can also purchase at the [multiversx.com](https://multiversx.com) site.
-Once you have EGLD then you can see it in your wallet, which is a unique address, like an email account.
-You can interact with it from the [wallet.elrond.com](https://wallet.elrond.com) website and or the [Maiar Wallet](https://maiar.com/) (soon to be xPortal).
+You can buy it from [multiversx.com](https://multiversx.com) site or directly from the xPortal wallet.
+Once you have $EGLD you can of course see it in your wallet, which is a unique address, like an email account.
+You can interact with it from the [wallet.elrond.com](https://wallet.multiversx.com) website and or the [xPortal Wallet](https://xport.al/referral/o6q0in3yh6/) (formerly Maiar wallet).

 Individual wallets send and receive blockchain data, and there is a decentralized financial system built around using EGLD.
 The central Maiar Exchange (soon to be xPortal) uses EGLD to provide lending services (liquidity) for EGLD and other cryptos.
-Other exchanges exist to provide extra features, currencies, and tools, such as [ashswap](https://ashswap.io/), [arda.run](https://arda.run), [jexchange.io](https://jexchange.io).
+Other exchanges exist to provide extra features, currencies, and tools, such as [QuantumX](https://www.quantumx.network/), [arda.run](https://arda.run), [jexchange.io](https://jexchange.io), [ashswap](https://ashswap.io/).

 ## Why EGLD, Why MvX?